-Once you have successfully compiled SPLASH with a read data file that will read your data format, SPLASH is invoked with the name of the data file(s) on the command line, e.g.
+Once you have successfully compiled splash with a read data file that will read your data format, splash is invoked with the name of the data file(s) on the command line, e.g.

-'''

 splash myrun.dat

-'''

-where splash should be replaced with 'asplash', 'gsplash' etc. depending on the data format.
+where splash should be replaced with ssplash, gsplash etc. depending on the data format.